On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Density and nondensity of Lipschitz maps in

-Suppose that $\dim M\geq n+1$.
+\begin{proof}[Proof of Theorem~\ref{T1.5}(a)] Suppose that $\dim M\geq n+1$.
 We need to prove that Lipschitz mappings $\lip(M,\Heis^n)$ are not dense in $W^{1,p}(M,\Heis^n)$ when $n\leq p<n+1$.
-This result will follows from Proposition~\ref{T1} in a pretty standard way; the same technique has already been used in the case of mappings into manifolds in \cite{bethuelz} and \cite{hajlaszSobolev}.
-However, for the sake of completeness we provide the details.
+This result will follow from Proposition~\ref{T1} in a standard way; the same technique has already been used in the case of maps into manifolds in \cite{bethuelz} and \cite{hajlaszSobolev}.
+For the sake of completeness we provide the details.

 It is easy to construct a smooth mapping $f:\B^{n+1}\to \Sph^n$ with two singular points such that $f$ restricted to small spheres centered at the singularities has degree $+1$ and $-1$ respectively and $f$ maps a neighborhood of the boundary of the ball $\B^{n+1}$ into a point.
 We can model the singularities on the radial projection mapping as in Proposition~\ref{T1} so the mapping $f$ belongs to $W^{1,p}$.
 Let now $g:\B^{n+1}\times \Sph^{\dim M-n-1}\to \Sph^{n}$ be defined by $g(b,s)=f(b)$.
 We can embed the torus $\B^{n+1}\times \Sph^{\dim M-n-1}$ into the manifold $M$ and extend the mapping on the completion of this torus as a mapping into a point.
 Clearly $g\in W^{1,p}(M,\Sph^{n})$.